top of page

 • Airport transfers upon arrival and departure

-• 3 nights lodging, Cape Canaveral Hyatt Place or similar (Students: Quad occupancy, Teachers/Chaperones: Double occupancy)
+• Lodging, Cape Canaveral Hyatt Place or similar (Students: Triple & Quad occupancy, Teachers/Chaperones: Double occupancy)

-• Daily breakfast, lunch & dinner, beginning with lunch Day 1, and ending with lunch Day 4
+• Daily breakfast, lunch & dinner, beginning with lunch Day 1, and ending with lunch the last day

 • Daily transfers to and from campus and field trip destinations